-The Water Equity & Climate Resilience Caucus is sending a delegation to the PolicyLink Equity Summit 2024.
+The Water Equity & Climate Resilience Caucus sent a delegation to the PolicyLink Equity Summit 2024.
 A Revolution of the Soul, this year’s summit is creating a space for deep, intersectional conversations, rooted in love, and an opportunity for us to come together to build a better future.

 A Revolution of the Soul: What Does It Mean for Water?